pdro7/hellocontengen/README.md

 1. **Random Product Selection**
    - I randomly select one product from the provided `data/products.csv` on each run.
    - This demonstrates the pipeline’s ability to handle any product without hard-coding a specific ID.
+   - Would be good idead to relate keywords_list data with the products data and also include the names normally used for the products in every locale.

 2. **Fixed Locales**
    - I focus on exactly two locales for this POC: